koulali/PSE2022/slides.md

 - Impacts of sea level rise are driven by relative motion of the sea with respect to land.

-- GNSS data constrain vertical VLM near cost and inland.
+- GNSS data constrain VLM near coast and inland.

 - Solid Earth VLM shows highly variable spatial and temporal scales.

 - Diversity of processes contributing to VLM.

 ===============================================================================